anthonywchen/AmbER-Sets/evaluation/README.md

     --output_file <output file> Optional file to write evaluation results to.
 If not provided, results will be printed.
 ```

-The evaluation script expects a prediction file in a JSONLines file with the following format.
+The evaluation script expects a prediction file in a JSONLines format where each line has the following structure.

 ```JSON
 {